StanimirKosev/odin-members-only/README.md

 Goal: Create an app where a user can create an account, become a member and admin and have different abilities and permissions.

 [Demo Link](https://gentle-oasis-34070.herokuapp.com/)

-Member passcode : webdev
+Member passcode: webdev

-Admin passcode : webdevadmin
+Admin passcode: webdevadmin

 ## Features: